 So after all of my items arrived in the mail (I am sure UPS and FedEx loved me, they were making deliveries every day in the week leading up to the Halloween party) I got to planning.
 I decided to attempt to sew my own tentacles by hand and attach them to an “empire waist” belt that I had sitting around.
 Rather than wearing the dress I opted to just wear leggings and an old black tube top for maximum comfort.

-After cutting up the fabric I remembered that I had purchased a $20 mini sewing machine a few years back so I dug that out and it was a life saver!
+After cutting up the fabric I remembered that I had purchased a $20 mini sewing machine a few years back.
+So I dug that out and it was a life saver!
 I was prepared to pull an all-nighter but it only took about 3 hours.
-After youtubing how to thread the sew&sew mini sewing machine (that should tell you how much experience I had with a sewing machine) I was all set!
-I took one black strip of fabric, and a matching purple strip, lined them up as close as I could and sewed one half shut.
+After YouTubing how to thread the sew&sew mini sewing machine (that should tell you how much experience I had with a sewing machine) I was all set!
+So, I took one black strip of fabric, and a matching purple strip.
+I lined them up as close as I could and sewed one half shut.